 Your airport transfer pickup will await you holding a sign with your name when you exit the baggage claim area of the arrivals hall.
 There may be large crowds here so please look carefully for your transfer.

 Situated in South Mumbai, our joining hotel is just minutes away from the city's bustling center.
 Close to the financial and business district, Colaba is the tourist, shopping and entertainment centre of Mumbai.
 The Hotel is just minutes away from historical sites like the Gateway of India and the Taj Mahal Hotel, as well as the Jehangir Art Gallery and Prince of Wales Museum.

 If you are arriving earlier than day 1, extra accommodation in Mumbai is available from USD190 Single/Double (or equivalent) per night per room.
 Please notify us as early as possible if you require extra accommodation as hotels in Mumbai tend to be heavily booked up well in advance.

 ew Delhi 110001

 Ph: +91 11 6615 0000

-If you are staying on in Delhi after the tour, extra accommodation at Hans is available at USD130 Single/Double (or equivalent) per night per room.
+If you are staying on in Delhi after the tour, extra accommodation at Hans is available from USD160 Single/Double (or equivalent) per night per room.
 Again, if you will require extra accommodation in Delhi, please advise us as early as possible as rooms tend to get booked out quickly at peak season times.